|Mission||Ceremonial Hunting Caverns|

 - Acid Spray

-- After moving to an upper corner of the room, the Ixodoom turns at an angle aimed at the player, then spits out a spray of five acid blasts that spread out as they travel.
-Dashing can get the player out of range, but a player close to the wall may have to jump high in order to completely avoid the attack.
+- After moving to an upper corner of the room, the Ixodoom turns towards the player, then spits out five acid blasts in a spray that spread out as they travel.
+Dashing can get the player out of range, but a player close to the wall may have to jump high, or use tech (pulse jump, spike sphere, etc.) in order to completely avoid the attack.

 - Acid Rain

 This fight can be hectic, especially with increasing swarms of Ixolings on the floor.
-Luckily, Nuru is invulnerable, so the player can let them do the bulk of the shell-cracking while the player deals with the distractions, or uses that time to heal.
-As with every boss fight, it's advisable to eat a Food item before entering the chamber that provides steady healing over time, as well as any other preferred buffs.
-The brave-and-or-crazy can try using Status Effects like Jump Boost or Light to get in the Ixodoom's face and use heavy melee weapons on it.
+Luckily, Nuru is invulnerable, so the player can let them do the bulk of the shell-cracking while the player deals with the distractions, or uses that time to heal if there are none.
+As with every boss fight, it's advisable to eat a Food Item or other medical item that provides steady healing over time before entering the chamber, as well as any other preferred buffs.
+The brave-and-or-crazy can try using Status Effects like Jump Boost or Glowing buffs to get in the Ixodoom's face and use heavy melee weapons on it.

 Fortunately, the only other encounters with Ixodoom are when they're long dead and fossilized.
 Five pieces of fossilized Ixodoom are potential prizes in the excavation mini-game while exploring underground, and can be assembled into a huge fossil display.
 Unfortunately, the Fossils gained from completing the minigame are completely random and not dictated by Biome, Tier, or any other factor, so it might take a while to assemble the full Fossil.